ssuksawat/spointer-md/README.md

 - [ ] voting system
   - [ ] submit a point, and results will show when everyone voted
   - [ ] votes are shown in tiles format by default
-  - [ ] randomize "concensus" message (?)
   - [ ] result pie chart (?)

 **Demo:** http://pointis.herokuapp.com/

 Note:
-- The purpose of making this app is to play around with Angular Material
+- The purpose of making this app is purely to play around with Angular Material, and to see how easy it is to work with compared to Polymer Paper.
-- May lead to a blog post comparing Angular Material and Polymer